 Full stack.
 A blank text editor is where you start.
 We don't have a preference if you're a Don Knuth fan who counts bits, or just assemble as much as is already out there.
 What we believe in is leverage, system design, and speed.
 We're highly collaborative, but also Go engineers singlehandedly own and operate the same amount of infra as 3-4 engineers at a large company.

-A Go PM turn good ideas into very good actions, creating great results.
-She (or he) is driven by impact, able to execute unusually fast, and most likely at a large company right now.
+A Go PM turns good ideas into very good actions, creating great results.
+They are driven by impact, able to execute unusually fast, and most likely at a large company right now.
 But can’t wait to take all the great training from there and apply into more action and less talking.

 You’re most likely recently graduated, with a year to a year and a half training (like a Facebook RPM or Google APM).
 You effortlessly enable engineers, and naturally collaborate your two counterparts an EM and designer.
 You love mobile and don’t really understand why any one builds for desktop if it won’t exist soon.